Kishor1407/netflix-gpt/README.md

 -added tailwind nd built video tiltle and video background well -Secondary Container Built using Movie list and Movie Card -Used TMDB imageCDN_URL
+-GPT search
+-GPT search bar
+-Added multi-language feature to our website -Integrate GPT API (get openAI key and use in our app for integrating api)

 # Feature in NetflixGPT